Think You Can't Afford Going Back to School?

 Additional Grant Information

-Median usual earnings of a bachelor's degree recipients working full-time year-round (52 weeks) are $24,128 more than median earnings of high school graduates (based on 50 work weeks/year).
-Source: https://www.bls.gov/emp/ep_chart_001.htm
+The median usual earnings of bachelor's degree recipients working full-time year-round (52 weeks) are $24,336 more than the median earnings of high school graduates.
+Source: https://www.bls.gov/emp/chart-unemployment-earnings-education.htm

 You can fill out the Free Application for Federal Student Aid (FAFSA) form, here.